 Residence Hall Telephone, Network, and Cable TV Services

-The College provides telephone, cable television, and network services in each residence hall.
+The College provides cable television and network services in each residence hall.
 Typically, there is one cable television outlet per room and one network connection for each student in a room.
-There are shared telephones in the hallway of residential buildings and students may request telephone service in their room for a fee per semester.
-Students must supply the telephone, TV, and/or computer(s) needed to make use of these services.
+Students must supply the television and/or computer(s) needed to make use of these services.

-Students are responsible and will be charged for any damage to the telephone, cable television, or network outlets while they are living in the room.
+Students are responsible and will be charged for any damage to the cable television or network outlets while they are living in the room.

 Note: Use of the campus network is governed by various policies and procedures including the Acceptable Use Policy for Computing and Communications.

 Comcast Cable services are included in the room fee.
-This allows students access to standard cable services.
+This allows students access to high definition cable services on their television, phone, tablet or laptop.

 If you have any questions related to these services, please see your RA, check the Office of Information Technology Office website, or call the Information Technology Solutions Center during business hours at ext.
 6072.